How The Tonya Harding & Nancy Kerrigan Spectacle Changed Media Forever

 Advertisement

 Today, copies of these magazines are still available on eBay.
-They’re now just old paper, stapled together by sellers capitalising on nostalgia for one of American media’s most fervent news spectacles.
+They’re now just old paper, stapled together by sellers capitalizing on nostalgia for one of American media’s most fervent news spectacles.
 Yet, their longevity as collectibles doubles as evidence for how the Harding-Kerrigan scandal blurred the lines between news and entertainment; how tabloid fodder would transform legitimate national news; how women could so easily get cast as innocent princess or vengeful villain.
-That these two juicy stories appeared in Time and Newsweek, two of the most prestigious newsmagazines in the U.S. over the more salacious publications like Us Weekly or People, says it all.
+That these two juicy stories appeared in Time and Newsweek, two of the most prestigious newsmagazines in the country, over the more overt tabloids like Us Weekly or People, says it all.

 “This was the first time that people started paying attention 24/7 to something that they couldn't get enough of,” Ann Schatz, the Portland-based sports journalist who was the first person to nab an interview with Harding after the U.S. Championships, tells Refinery29.